 The rest of the cabbages are resting in their brine in a gallon jar in the refrigerator.
 My next challenge will be to make some of them into sarma, or sarmale.
 Or maybe I should say golabki (in Polish), golubtsy (in Russian), malfoof (in Arabic), kohlrouladen or krautwickel (in German), or töltött káposzta (in Hungarian).
 There are a lot of other names, too, because cabbage rolls—made from fermented, briefly brined, or simply blanched cabbage—are eaten throughout much of the world.
 Every region has favorite ingredients, and every cook seems to have a unique recipe.
 I guess it’s time for me to develop my own.

 *In other words, 3.5 percent was the strength not of the initial brine but of the finished pickle.
 Because the amount of brine needed to cover whole cabbages can vary greatly, depending on the relation between the size of the cabbages and the breadth of the barrel, the researchers controlled the salt content with a much more accurate measurement than that of initial brine strength (the weight of salt as a percentage of the weight of brine).
-Their way of measuring is a lot more trouble, however, than using a brine-strength chart from The Joy of Pickling: You must weigh the cabbages and the water after putting them into the barrel, either by taking them out again or by weighing the filled barrel and subtracting the weight of the same barrel with nothing in it.
-To determine how much salt to use, you then use the following formula, in which x is the percentage you’re aiming for:
+To do as they did, put the cabbages into the container, weighing each and noting the weight, in metric if you have a digital scale.
+Cover the cabbages with water, measuring the water in liters as you add it and noting the volume.
+Then calculate how much the water weighs: Every liter weighs a kilogram.
+Add the weight of the water and cabbage, in kilograms.
+To determine how much salt to use, use the following formula:

 Weight of salt = Weight of cabbage and water x x/100-x, where x is the desired brine strength.
 So, for a brine strength of 3.5 percent, your formula becomes

 Weight of salt = Weight of cabbage and water x 3.5/96.5